sledderGIT/svg-to-react-native-cli/README.md

-# svg-to-react-cli
+# svg-to-react-native-cli
+Based on svg-to-react-cli.
-A command line utility that takes a svg image file and outputs a fully formatted stateless functional React component with `height` and `width` for props.
+A command line utility that takes a svg image file and outputs a fully formatted stateless functional React Native component with `height` and `width` for props.
 With flags to toggle formatting and remove style attributes.

 ## To Use
-`npm install -g svg-to-react-cli`
+`npm install -g svg-to-react-naive-cli`

 ### One File

-`svgtoreact <svgImage> <ComponentName>`
+`svg-to-react-native <svgImage>(remove the .svg) <ComponentName>`

 **NOTE**: image file must be in current working directory.
-Do not add the extention.
+Do not add the extension.
 If file is `image.svg`, then just enter `image` as the first argument.
 ComponentName will be the name of the sfc and filename with `.js` appended.

 ### Multi File

-`svgtoreact dir`
+`svg-to-react-native dir`

 or for all files in directory (will name all components in CamelCase based on image name.
 If image is `image.svg` then new component will be `Image` and file will be `Image.js`):

 ## Flags

-Or use flags: `svgtoreact <svgImage> <ComponentName> --output ./components/svgComponents/ --no-format --rm-style`
+Or use flags: `svg-to-react-native <svgImage> <ComponentName> --output ./components/svgComponents/ --no-format --rm-style`

 **Optional Flags:**